afcarl/procgraph/sources/pgdoc.txt

 ``posneg``
 ------------------------------------------------------------
-Converts a 2D value to normalized uint8 RGB red=positive, blue=negative 0-255.
+Converts a 2D float value to a RGB representation, where red is positive, blue is negative, white is zero.

 .. rst-class:: procgraph:config